Fundraising

 1. Advertise WELL

-2. If your church isn't on a main road, BE SURE that you have signs leading from main thoroughfares to your church.
+2. If your church isn't on a main road, BE SURE that you have signs leading from main streets to your church.
 Simple "Yard Sale" signs work best.

 Pecan Sale